Waikato/wekaDeeplearning4j/DEVELOPMENT.md

 $ ./update-javadocs.sh
 ```

+## Update Usage Docs

+The University of Waikato has a build script set up which runs nightly.
+It clones the repo, builds the docs, and deploys them at https://deeplearning.cms.waikato.ac.nz/.

 ## Correctly Setting Classpath
 If you run into a `The filename or extension is too long` error, make sure to set the `Shorten Command line`
 parameter in your run configuration to `@argfiles`.